Should you fix your mortgage or opt for a variable rate?

 An example: a borrower with a house worth £450,000 and a £275,000 mortgage has an LTV of 61.1%.
 If the borrower can pay just £7,000 off this debt, it would take the LTV below 60%.

-One thing to remember is that as savings rates have risen over the past two years, it's worth checking if you're better off putting your money into a high-yield savings account and then taking that to make an overpayment just before you need to remortgage.
+One thing to remember is that as savings rates have risen considerably over the past two years, so it's worth checking if you're better off putting your money into a high-yield savings account and then taking that to make an overpayment just before you need to remortgage.
 Use a mortgage overpayment calculator to compare the two options before you make your decision.

 3. Make sure your credit score is good